carmbell/DatabricksHoL/Modules/module04.md

 ## 1. Create a Job
+1. Upload notebook from the Module 03 folder.
-1. Go to the left hand navigation and select Workflow.
+2. Go to the left hand navigation and select Workflow.

     ![Open Workflows](../Images/Module04/workflow.png)
-2. Select Create Job.
+3. Select Create Job.
-3.
+4.